 The Nclear Solution

-It is for the reasons above that Nclear was developed.
-We are addressing all three problems with one solution.
-Utilizing our ground breaking, patent pending nanocrystal technology, we can make a recognizable difference in the world.
-Our Nclear nanocrystal technology is the most cost effective end-to-end solution in the world today.
+It is for the reasons above that Nclear was founded.
+We are addressing all three problems with our technologies.
+Utilizing our ground breaking, patented nanocrystal technology, TPX, and proprietary electrochemical technology, ElectrX, we can make a recognizable difference in the world.
+Our TPX nanocrystal technology is the most cost effective end-to-end solution in the world today.
 Additionally, in some cases, phosphates can be recovered from our treatment processes and used as a low cost renewable phosphate fertilizer, thus helping to restore the imbalance of nature while bringing surface water bodies back to their natural ecosystem.
 The critical increases in eutrophication encourage additional funding for research for the solutions to remove, and potentially recover, phosphorus from surface water bodies, retention ponds, and wastewater sources.